15 Beautiful Country Wedding Decor Ideas You’ll Love

 5. Vintage Barrels as Cocktail Tables

 Wooden barrels are basically the definition of country chic.
 They’re sturdy and double up as perfect cocktail tables or end tables.
-Top them with greenery, framed photos, or small bouquets for a simple but eye catching display.
+Top them with greenery, framed photos, or small bouquets for a simple but eye-catching display.

 6. Lace Table Runners and Burlap Accents